 The Long Bay Symphonic Society was founded in 1987 by Dr. Diana Swanner-Scroggins, a local music storeowner.

-Dr. Won-Mo Kim was engaged as the first Music Director/Conductor of the Long Bay Symphony and served in that post through the 1994-95 season.
+Soon after she met with Dr. Won-Mo Kim who agreed to be the the first Music Director/Conductor of the Long Bay Symphony — he served in that post through the 1994-95 season.